kailash-manasarovar/statement/docs/timeline/2023/november.md

 !!! important
     - It's key to note that no-one spoke to me at all about anything that was going on, right from the moment I came back.
     - There was a wall of silence around me.
     - The only person who ever said anything to me about anything that was going on was Paqui.
-One of which was in class sometime in February 2024, when she casually remarked after I told her how stressed I was feeling because of being terrorized that, "oh it's what they do here".
+One of which was in class sometime in February 2024, when she casually remarked after I told her how stressed I was feeling because of being terrorized that, "oh it's what the men do here".

 ## Weird guy at conservatory